brianbroderick/phoenix_bulma/README.md

-# Phoenix 1.3 with Bulma 0.6.2 and Font Awesome 4.7
+# Phoenix 1.3 with Bulma 0.6.2, Font Awesome 4.7, and Vue 2.5.13

-This is an example of using Elixir Phoenix with Bulma.
-There's a basic Bulma starter template being used.
-The main changes to the default install is in /assets/package.json, /assets/brunch-config.js, and /assets/css/* (namely that app.css was renamed to app.scss and some custom css was imported).
+This is an example of using Elixir Phoenix with Bulma and Vue.
+There is also a branch called bulma_without_vue if you don't want Vue.
+There's a basic Bulma starter template being used for the default Page template.

 To start your Phoenix server: